 - 1 bay leaf

-Heat olive oil in large skillet over medium heat.
+Heat 1 cup olive oil in large skillet over medium heat.
 Sauté shallots until tender and fragrant.

 Pat halibut dry.
 Heat a skillet over medium high heat.
 Season with salt and pepper.
 Sear halibut pieces until all are golden brown on one side.

 Flip halibut into agrodolce sauce, sear side up.
 Bring to medium heat.
 Cook an additional 3-4 minutes.

 Plate + Serve

 Spoon agrodolce sauce over grilled vegetables, and place halibut on top.

 Bridget’s pro cooking tip: Don’t overcook the halibut!
 Its low fat content makes it easy to cook too long.
 It’s done when it’s opaque and flakes when poked gently (although our halibut could be eaten raw, too).

 Bridget Reynolds is the co-captain of the F/V April L. Alongside her husband Isaac, and with a little baby and future deckhand named Clayton, the Reynolds make for one fierce fishing family.
 Avid subsistence hunters, aside from the fish they catch, they’ll hunt and process up to 6 black-tailed deer every winter season.
 Talk about eating local!